 Mac:I do have a tattoo, I'm a pretty good armwrestler and, although I don't like the term, I'm technically a Jarhead.

-Ludicrous Precision: Despite not wearing a watch Mac can tell you what time it is, or how much time has elapsed, no matter what the situation is.
+Ludicrous Precision: In the first episode she appears in ("We The People"), we learn that despite not wearing a watch Mac can tell you what time it is, or how much time has elapsed, no matter what the situation is.
 She says that she's usually accurate to within 30 seconds, and when people ask her how she does it she just says "It's a Marine thing."

 Missing Mom: Mac's mother left when she was a kid.
 They eventually reunited, but it didn't go well.